sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 in which they can be executed.
 The experimentalist must decide whether to use these tools, how to run these tools, and/or whether new tools are needed depending on their experiment.
+Some of these tools will work irrespective of whether we use a reference-dependent or reference-independent approach to call modifications.
+We are at the 'further analysis' stage on our pipeline figure below.

 ![Reference-unanchored pipeline with further analysis highlighted](ref_unanc_workflow_modcall_end.png)

-In this session, we will visualize modification data in mod BAM files (see fig. below) using (1) genome browsers (left) where we can rapidly scan data visually across different reads and different regions on the genome, and (2) custom scripts (right) which allow us to see modification density versus coordinate one read at a time.
+In this session, we will visualize modification data in mod BAM files (see figure below) using (1) genome browsers (left) where we can rapidly scan data visually across different reads and different regions on the genome, and (2) custom scripts (right) which allow us to see modification density versus coordinate one read at a time.